How to make video and audio accessible

 - adjusted for appearance

-- toggled on or off
+- turned on or off

 Use closed captions whenever possible.